This article has been archived. It is offered "as is" and will no longer be updated.

 WARNING: This procedure will allow the user to log on automatically to the domain.
 This could cause a serious security problem.
 Anyone booting this system with this registry modification will be logged on to the system with the user's security credentials.

-Windows 2000 OnlyThe process that is described in this article only applies to the first logon.
-To enforce this setting for subsequent logons, the administrator must set the following registry key:
+Note that this setting only applies to the first logon.
+To enforce this setting for subsequent logoffs, the administrator must configure the following setting: